janeyrinn/karmayoga/README.md

 - [W3C](https://www.validator.w3.org/)
 - [JS Hint](https://jshint.com/)

-The syntax and validity of the CSS code was passed throught the below validator and passed without error but did show warnings related to vendor prefixes.I have been advised by tutor support that this is fine for the submission of the MS3 and should not affect the outcome of the submission as it is unavoidable with the current version of this validator.

 - [W3c Jigsaw](https://jigsaw.w3.org/css-validator/)

 The python was run with pylint in the terminal.
 Errors were ammended to bring the score